 Blaming speakers for poor sound quality is a time-honored tradition.
 Until recently, variability in the quality of recorded materials and playback components—as well as amplifiers—also played significant roles in determining final sound quality; so pointing the finger at the speakers was not always justified.
 Today things are different.
 Now even modestly-priced amplifiers deliver reasonably good sound quality.
 And basic music sources like iTUNES and other downloaded content—while perhaps not meeting the needs of audiophiles—bring satisfaction to many music lovers.

 Paying close attention to both speaker quality and appropriate product application are essential to achieve satisfying results—within the constraints of space, aesthetics, and budget.
 In this Insights report, we’ll explore the speakers themselves—configurations, sizes, and technologies.
 In a companion report, we’ll examine the all-important issues involved in Matching Speakers to Your Room.

 Speaker Configurations.
 Before the days of surround sound (which requires a minimum of five speakers plus a subwoofer), a home music system needed only a single pair of speakers, as long as the enclosures were large enough to hold woofers that could reproduce with conviction the lowest notes on a recording.
+Read more about casino utan svensk licens.
 This meant floor-standing speakers.
 With the advent of surround sound came the practical need to reduce the size of the enclosures, so that a room wouldn’t be visually overwhelmed with five (or more) large objects strewn about.